VA Loan Basics

-Editor's note: The whiteboard video above reflects the VA's 2016 loan limits.
-We will update the video soon.
-The article below reflects the VA's 2017 loan limits and related VA loan entitlement calculations.
+Editor's note: The whiteboard video above reflects earlier VA loan limits.
+The article below reflects the VA's 2019 loan limits and related VA loan entitlement calculations.

 The VA loan program has helped millions of service members, veterans and military families secure home financing since its creation in 1944.
 This flexible, no-down payment mortgage program was part of the original GI bill signed by President Franklin D. Roosevelt.